Thomas Armstrong (Wisconsin politician)

 Thomas W. Armstrong (August 22, 1858 – July 23, 1927) was a Canadian-born American businessman and politician who served as a member of the Wisconsin State Assembly from 1916 to 1918.

 Early life

-Born in Brampton, Ontario, Armstrong emigrated to the United States with his parents and settled in Glenbeulah, Wisconsin.
+Born in Brampton, Canada West, Armstrong emigrated to the United States with his parents and settled in Glenbeulah, Wisconsin.
 He attended Glenbeulah public schools.

 Career

 Armstrong began his career as a railroad brakeman and conductor.
 In 1898, Armstrong opened a buffet in Kaukauna, Wisconsin.
 He served on the Kaukauna Common Council and the Kaukauna Utility Commission.
 From 1916 to 1918, Armstrong served in the Wisconsin State Assembly as a Republican.

 Death

 Armstrong died in Green Bay, Wisconsin of complications from surgery.